 We remember the chill that had run down our spines, our baffled stares, and the goosebumps on our arms, as if it were only yesterday.
-And yet a year has passed by.
-A year of us moving on with our lives and a year of more atrocities piling up over the APS attack.
+And yet five years have passed by.
+Five years of us moving on with our lives and five years of more atrocities piling up over the APS attack.

 Pause for a moment and think to yourself; has the Peshawar attack become only a tragic, distant memory?
 If it has, humanity continues to fail us even today; and we’re the perpetrators this time.